Articles

 There are two key features of a claims-made policy.
 Firstly, the policy limits coverage to claims first made during the policy period.
 A claim is typically “made” on the date that you notify your broker or the Insurer.
 A claim made before the policy inception date or after the expiration date is not covered unless…

-Read Article > about All you need to know about a ‘Claims-Made’ Policy
+Read Article > about Everything you need to know about a ‘Claims-Made’ Policy

 What is a reportable circumstance and what is a claim?